 - Attend weekly ISAB meetings on Fridays from 2-4 pm.

-- Undertake special projects or events within the purview of ISAB’s responsibilities and under the direction of International Resource Team.
+- Undertake special projects or events within the purview of ISAB’s responsibilities and under the direction of the International Resource Team.

 - Determine to hold at least one open forum per year to discuss international community issues or to seek other venues for community input.